-In case you were ever wondering about the picture in the upper right hand corner of the PhanArt Blog, we have the original story behind the picture and how it came to being.
+In case you were ever wondering about this photo that’s circulated for years, we have the original story behind the picture and how it came to be.

 Phish fan Christine Rontal was a Peace Corps volunteer in Benin from 2000-2002, and while over there she contacted Phish to tell them what she was doing and how much she had always loved their music.
 Even the villagers now loved their music as a result of Christine’s presence!

 As a result, they sent a box of t-shirts for her neighbors in the village and this picture was taken shortly after.
 She sent one of the two originals to Phish and the other she kept.
 Every once in a while she would come across it online, as one scan of it led to the image going viral.

 The other side of the story is that after Phish sent the t-shirts, Trey sent Christine a handwritten post card and two free tickets for their New Years comeback show that year.
 What a guy!